 🥗Serving Suggestions

-This salad is great on its own, but you can also serve it with toasted bread, alongside grilled vegetables, or as part of a picnic spread.
+This salad is great on its own, but you can also serve it with homemade toasted bread, alongside grilled vegetables, or as part of a picnic spread.

 ❓Tuna Potato Salad FAQs